 #3 Milford Sound (New Zealand)

-The drive from my inn in Queenstown to Milford Sound was long — 190 miles.
+The drive from my B&B in Queenstown to Milford Sound was long—190 miles.
 But I hadn’t come to this far-off country to miss one of New Zealand’s top attractions just because of a little distance.
 Even before my 90-minute cruise began, I was enthralled.
-The distinctive Mitre Peak, a triangular mountain named after the headwear of Christian bishops, rose more than 5,500 feet before me, with leftover clouds from an earlier rainfall caressing the top.
-As we set sail on the nine-mile fjord on the southwest coast of South Island that leads out to the Tasman Sea, soaring mountains rose up on either side — some sheer rock, others covered with lush green vegetation, still others topped with patches of snow — reaching heights of up to nearly 4,000 feet.
-The rains (Milford Sound is one of the wettest places on earth, with about 250 inches of rain per year) had generated waterfalls that plunged into the fjord, with an occasional wind blowing some of the water away in a fine mist.
+The distinctive Mitre Peak, a triangular mountain named for its likeness to the headwear of Christian bishops, rose more than 5,500′ before me, with leftover clouds from an earlier rainfall caressing the top.
+As we set sail on the nine-mile fjord on the southwest coast of South Island that leads out to the Tasman Sea, soaring mountains rose up on either side—some sheer rock, others covered with lush green vegetation, still others topped with patches of snow — reaching heights of up to nearly 4,000′.
+The rains (Milford Sound is one of the wettest places on earth, with about 250″ of rain per year) had generated waterfalls that plunged into the fjord, with an occasional wind blowing some of the water away in a fine mist.
 Fur seals lounged lazily on exposed rocks, unconcerned by our infringement upon their idleness or by the propeller plane navigating the airspace between the peaks above.
 To me, this gorgeous stretch of uninhabited territory remains the undisputed champion in terms of a remarkable cruise on a fjord.

 #4 Fjords (Norway)